jiho9505/ISSUE-TRACKER/README.md

 Backend
 ├── Migrate TypeScript
 ├── Migrate MYSQL
-├── Use Token by using Github OAuth
+├── Use Token using Github OAuth
-└── Deploy by using AWS
+└── Deploy using AWS
 ```